Kenny Stafford

-Kenny Stafford (born April 20, 1990) is a gridiron football wide receiver who is currently a free agent.
-He was most recently a member of the Ottawa Redblacks of the Canadian Football League (CFL).
-In the United States, he has been a member of the Atlanta Falcons (NFL), Pittsburgh Power (AFL) and Miami Dolphins (NFL).
-In the CFL, Stafford has been a member of the Calgary Stampeders, Montreal Alouettes, Winnipeg Blue Bombers, Edmonton Eskimos, and Saskatchewan Roughriders.
-He is the nephew of former American football wide receiver and 2013 Pro Football Hall of Fame inductee Cris Carter.
+Kenny Stafford (born April 20, 1990) is an American former professional football wide receiver.
+He was a member of the Atlanta Falcons and Miami Dolphins of the National Football League (NFL), the Pittsburgh Power of the Arena Football League (AFL), and the Montreal Alouettes, Calgary Stampeders, Edmonton Eskimos, Winnipeg Blue Bombers, Saskatchewan Roughriders, and Ottawa Redblacks of the Canadian Football League (CFL).
+He is the nephew of Pro Football Hall of Fame inductee Cris Carter.

 College career

 Stafford played collegiately for the University of Toledo.

 Professional career

 Atlanta Falcons

 Stafford was signed as an undrafted free agent with the Atlanta Falcons.

 Pittsburgh Power

 Stafford signed with the Arena Football League's Pittsburgh Power for the 2013 season.
 Stafford played in one game with the Power, recording 6 receptions for 109 yards and two touchdowns.

-Montreal Alouettes
+Montreal Alouettes (first stint)

-Stafford was placed on the other league exempt list by the Pittsburgh Power when he signed with the Canadian Football League's Montreal Alouettes.
-However, he did not make an appearance with the Al's at this time.
+Stafford was placed on the other league exempt list by the Power when he signed with the Canadian Football League's Montreal Alouettes.
+However, he did not make an appearance with the Alouettes at this time.